-The Lower Manhattan Development Corporation will provide funding for the design and installation of the interim memorial for victims of the September 11th World Trade Center tragedy and the 1993 World Trade Center bombing.
+The Lower Manhattan Development Corporation provided funding for the design and installation of the interim memorial for victims of the September 11th World Trade Center tragedy and the 1993 World Trade Center bombing.
 This use of funds benefits the health and welfare of all of the communities affected by the September 11th tragedy and the nation by providing a place where these communities can come together to remember and commemorate the victims of the attacks during this period of recovery and rebuilding.

 The memorial is located in a section of historic Battery Park known as Eisenhower Mall, near Bowling Green and adjacent to Hope Garden.
 The centerpiece of the memorial is "The Sphere for Plaza Fountain," a monument to fostering world peace that sat atop a granite fountain in the center of the 5-acre World Trade Center Plaza.
-The Sphere is framed on either side by a row of trees and park benches.